Ugochukwuodinaka/Airline-And-Airport-Flight-Delay-And-Cancellation-Analysis/README.md

 - <img src="images/Top_6_Airports_With_Most_Cancelled_Flights.jpg" width="300">

 - **Top 6 Airports With Most Cancelled Flights**
-- Chicago O'Hare International Airport tops the list of Airports with most cancelled flights with a figure of 8,548, followed by Dallas/Fort Worth International Airpot with 6,254 and LaGuardia Airport (Marine Air Terminal) with 4,531 cancelled flights.
-Weather vulnerability of some of this airports, traffic congestion as a result of busier airports, and operational/infrastructural challenges are the most likely reasons for these high flight cancellation occurences.
+- Chicago O'Hare International Airport has the highest number of flight cancellations at 8548.
+It is followed by Dallas/Fort Worth International Airport with 6,254 cancellations.
+LaGuardia Airport (Marine Air Terminal) has 4531 cancellations.
+These airports face high cancellation rates because they are vulnerable to adverse weather conditions.
+They also experience significant traffic congestion from being among the busiest airports.
+Various operational and infrastructural challenges further contribute to this issue.
+Addressing these concerns through improved weather forecasting and enhanced traffic management could reduce the frequency of cancellations.
+Infrastructure upgrades could also improve overall reliability.
 <br />
 <br />
 - <img src="images/Top_6_Airports_With_Most_Flight_Delays.jpg" width="300">

 - **Top 6 Airports With Most Flight Delays**
-- For the top 6 Airports with most flight delays, Hartfield Jackson Atlanta International Airport comes top with 121,706 flight delays, followed by Chicago O'Hare International Airport with - 96,475, Denver International Airport - 89,290, Los Angeles International Airport - 81,954, and George Bush International Airport - 61,360.
-Similar to the reasons for flights cancellation, flight delays also occurs because of adverse weather conditions, traffic congestions, issues arising from airline operation, security procedures, and infrastructural constraints.
+- Hartsfield-Jackson Atlanta International Airport leads the list of airports with the most flight delays, recording 121,706 delays, followed by Chicago O'Hare International Airport with 96,475 delays, Denver International Airport with 89,290 delays, Los Angeles International Airport with 81,954 delays, and George Bush Intercontinental Airport with 61,360 delays.
+Similar to flight cancellations, these delays are predominantly caused by adverse weather conditions, heavy traffic congestion, airline operational issues, stringent security procedures, and infrastructural constraints.
+Addressing these challenges through enhanced weather forecasting, better traffic management, operational efficiency improvements, and infrastructure upgrades could significantly reduce the occurrence of flight delays.
 <br />
 <br />

 - <img src="images/Top_6_Airlines_With_Most_Delay_Time.jpg" width="300">

 - **Top 6 Airlines With Most Delay Time**
-- Southwest Airlines Co. tops the 6 Airlines with most flight delay time at 13,186,520, followed by United Airlines Inc. at 7,355,348, Delta Airlines Inc. - 6,427,294, American Airlines Inc. - 6,369,435, Atlanta Southwest Airlines Inc. - 4,857,338, and SkyWest Airlines Inc. - 4,517,510.
-The reasons for these delay time may be attributed to a lack of operational efficiency, a lack of fleet reliability, air traffic control issue, weather conditions, crew scheduling and availability, and other factors.
+- Southwest Airlines Co. leads the list of airlines with the most flight delay time accumulating a staggering 13,186520 minutes of delays.
+This is followed by United Airlines Inc. with 7,355348 minutes.
+Delta Airlines Inc. with 6,427294 minutes.
+American Airlines Inc. with 6,369435 minutes.
+Atlanta Southwest Airlines Inc. with 4,857338 minutes and SkyWest Airlines Inc. with 4,517510 minutes.
+These extensive delay times can be attributed to factors such as operational inefficiencies, fleet reliability issues air traffic control problems, adverse weather conditions, and challenges in crew scheduling and availability.
+Addressing these issues through strategic operational improvements.
+Enhanced fleet maintenance.
+Better air traffic management and optimized crew scheduling can help reduce delay times and improve overall airline punctuality.
 <br />
 <br />

 - <img src="images/Total_No_of_Cancelled_Flights_By_Month.jpg" width="450">

 - **Total Number of Cancelled Flights By Month**
-- For the total number of cancelled flights by month, February tops with 20,517 cancellations, followed by January with 11,982, March - 11,002, June - 9,120, December - 8,003, and down to the least month with most cancelled flights, September with 2,075.
-The reasons for these cancellation remains same as pointed above, adverse weather conditions, operational challenges, holiday travel, airport infrastructure constraints, air traffic control constraints, and more.
+- In terms of monthly flight cancellations, February experiences the highest number.
+The total is 20,517 cancellations.
+It is followed by January with 11982, March with 11002, June with 9120 and December with 8,003.
+September has the fewest cancellations.
+Totaling 2075.
+Primary reasons for these cancellations include adverse weather conditions, operational challenges increased holiday travel, airport infrastructure constraints, and air traffic control limitations.
+These insights underscore the need for airlines and airports to enhance their operational resilience.
+Improve infrastructure and develop robust contingency plans, particularly during peak travel periods and adverse weather conditions.
 <br />
 <br />

 - <img src="images/%25_of_Flight_Delays_From_Boston_By_Month.jpg" width="450">

 - **Percentage of Flight Delays From Boston By Month**
-- For the percentage of flight delays from Boston by month, February sits at the of the chart with 48.64%, August - 39.89%, July - 39.63%, December - 39.06%, March - 37.43%, down to the month with the least percentage of flight delays from Boston, November with 28.84%.
-Generally, the reasons for variations in the percentage of flight delays from Boston by month can be said to be multifaceted and may include weather conditions, seasonal travel patterns, airline operations, air traffic control constraints, airport infrastructure, and operational disruptions.
+- In examining the percentage of flight delays from Boston by month February leads with a 48.64% delay rate.
+August follows at 39.89%.
+July stands at 39.63%.
+December at 39.06%.
+March at 37.43%.
+November has the lowest delay percentage at 28.84%.
+These variations in delay percentages are influenced by multiple factors including adverse weather conditions, seasonal travel patterns airline operational issues, air traffic control constraints, and airport infrastructure limitations.
+Understanding these factors can help in implementing targeted strategies to mitigate delays and improve punctuality throughout the year.
 <br />
 <br />